Should I Quit My Job? You May Already Know

 Nothing dramatic.
 The point of recognizing that you already know is not to quit tomorrow.
 It's to stop asking the question you've already answered, because the asking is the part that's costing you.

-Viktor Frankl, who survived the camps and went on to found a school of therapy around finding meaning in suffering, wrote that the meaning of a moment is not in what happens to us but in our chosen response to it.
+Viktor Frankl, in Man's Search for Meaning (1946), wrote that the meaning of a moment is not in what happens to us but in our chosen response to it.
 The choice is yours.
 It always was.
 The work is being honest enough to admit which choice you've already made.

 You don't have to act on it today.
 You just have to stop pretending the quiet voice isn't speaking.